beamylabs/beamylabs-start/README.md

 Docker version 20.10.8 or later is required.

+> if you like to use the old instructions with older docker, go [here](https://github.com/beamylabs/beamylabs-start/tree/16e84cbac82a740abe189a92cd1a2c1405710516)

 To be able to get going; that is docker pull, you need custom credentials.
 Contact us at https://www.beamylabs.com